 - 1 tspn dried methi leaves (optional)

-- Add ginger/garlic paste and saute for a further minute
+- Add ginger/garlic paste and fry for a minute